mokurin000/petpet-rs/README.md

 Also [petpet](https://github.com/camprevail/pet-pet-gif/), but in Rust.

-The default hands' images were credited by [PetPet Generator](https://benisland.neocities.org/petpet/).
+The default hands images were credited by [PetPet Generator](https://benisland.neocities.org/petpet/).

 [Here](https://github.com/poly000/awesome-petpet-hands) you can download more custom hands.

-You need to replace petpet images in src/res then **recompile** petpet.
+You can replace hand images in src/res then **recompile** petpet.

 **Note:** crates.io's version is outdated.